wangpeipei90/wangpeipei90.github.io/PaperReviews.md

 3) The performance differences across languages are caused by regex engine implementation: Thompson's algorithm (grep), Spencer's algorithm Medium and Spencer's algorithm Slow.

 <a name="TreeDistance"></a>
+# Simple fast algorithms for the edit distance between trees and related problems
 Title: Simple fast algorithms for the edit distance between trees and related problems

 A research paper which shed light on comparing similarities of regular expression syntax trees.
 (Accidentally I found this topic from a poster on the 2nd floor of EBII)